 This week’s book recommendation is Republic Commando: Hard Contact by Karen Traviss.
 This is a Star Wars book, so this may only be of interest to a few million (maybe few hundred million) people on the planet.
 I believe this book can also interest many people who are not fans of Star Wars.
 If you’ve never heard of Star Wars, please tell me which planet you hail from as I am interested in interstellar travel.
 I am recommending this book because: 1) I like it (surprise), and 2) this Friday is May 4th, which has been deemed Star Wars day.

 Now, onto the details.
 This book follows the missions of an elite four-man squad of commandos during the Clone Wars era.
 What makes it great, besides the spec ops side of the story, is the special look into the lives of these soldiers.
-They are clones bred for one purpose and trained excruciatingly to be the best.
+They are clones bred for one purpose and trained excruciatingly to be the best soldiers imaginable.
 They are not considered human but rather government/army property.
 The names they are given are tied to their number designations or a reference to their specialty (i.e. the name of one demolitions expert is Scorch).
 When grown (they were grown not born), their genes were manipulated so they aged twice as fast as a normal human.
 This was done so the soldiers would be ready in half the time it would have normally taken.
-Because of this, almost all of these soldiers are literally ten-year-olds in twenty year old bodies.
+Because of this, almost all of these soldiers are literally ten-year-olds in twenty-year-old bodies.
 This accelerated aging becomes a point of interest later on in the series.
 Yes, it is a series of five books that starts during the Clone Wars and ends after the formation of the Empire.